AceCJM/ShelfDB/README.md

 ShelfDB is a simple, self-hosted web application for managing a product database using SQLite3.
 It provides a web interface to add, view, and search products, making it ideal for small inventory or catalog management needs.

+---

 ## Features

-- Add new products with name, department, price, and UPC
+- Add new products with name, department, price, quantity, and UPC
 - View all products in a sortable table
 - Search for products by UPC
+- User authentication and permissions
 - Simple, clean web interface
 - Uses SQLite3 for easy, file-based storage

+---

 ## Requirements

 - PHP 7.4+ with SQLite3 extension enabled
 - A web server (e.g., Apache, Nginx, or PHP's built-in server)
+- Python 3 (for initial setup script)

+---

 ## Getting Started